RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

 specific to the MIR format.
 These keywords fall broadly into two groups: selection, and visibility handling.

-In addition to the selection keywords supported with UVData objects, there are three extra keywords supported for MIR data sets.
-The first is ``corrchunk``, which allows one to specify a (typically DSB) correlator window.
-The second is ``receiver``, which allows one to select a particular receiver type (generally some combination of '230', '240', '345', and/or '400'), each of which is used to target a different band and/or polarization.
-The third is ``sideband``, which allows one to select which sidebands to load (with the two options being 'l' for lower and 'u' for upper).
-For example, one can load in a MIR data set while selecting a single correlator window for a single receiver with only the lower sideband:
+In addition to the selection keywords supported with UVData objects, there are a few extra keywords supported for MIR data sets:
+-   ``corrchunk``: Specifies (typically DSB) correlator window(s) to load.

+-   ``receiver``: Specifies a receiver type (generally some combination of '230', '240', '345', and/or '400') to load, with different receivers typically used to target different bands and/or polarizations.

+-   ``sideband``: Specifies which sideband to load, with the two options being 'l' for lower and 'u' for upper.

+-   ``pseudo_cont`` : Specifies whether to load the "pseudo-continuum" data, which is constructed as the average of all channels across a single spectral window (set to ``False`` by default).

+-   ``select_where`` : An keyword which allows for more advanced selection criterion.
+    See the documentation in :meth:`pyuvdata.mir_parser.MirParser` for more details.

+Some example use cases for the selection keywords:

 .. code-block:: python